-Contradictions between science and Torah appear particularly irreconcilable with respect to the Torah’s description of the creation of the world and the beginnings of mankind.
+Contradictions between science and Torah appear particularly irreconcilable with respect to the Torah’s description of the creation of the world and the beginnings of humanity.
 Are these accounts meant to be taken literally?
-Should we believe that the universe came into existence some 5,760 years ago?
+Should we believe that the universe came into existence some 5,780 years ago?
 Must we reject the theory of evolution out of hand?

-1. Even to the ancients, it was well known that there were many periods that preceded our counting of nearly six thousand years for the current era.
-According to the Midrash (Bereishit Rabbah 3:7), "God built worlds and destroyed them,” before He created the universe as we know it.
-Even more astonishing, the Zohar (Vayikra 10a) states that there existed other species of human beings besides the 'Adam' who is mentioned in the Torah.1
+1. Even to the ancients, it was well known that there were many periods that preceded our counting of nearly 6,000 years for the current era.
+According to the Midrash, “God built worlds and destroyed them,” before creating the universe as we know it.
+Even more astonishing, the Zohar states that there existed other species of human beings besides the “Adam” who is mentioned in the Torah.1

 4. The Torah concealed much with regard to the process of creation, speaking in parables and ciphers.
-Creation — which the mystics refer to as Ma’aseh Bereishit — clearly belongs to the esoteric part of Torah (see Chaggigah 11b).
+Creation, which the mystics refer to as Ma’aseh Bereishit, clearly belongs to the esoteric part of Torah (see Chagigah 11b).
 If the Torah’s account of creation is meant to be understood literally, what then are its profound secrets?
 If everything is openly revealed, what is left to be explained in the future?

-The same is true regarding spiritual and moral ideas.
+The same holds true for spiritual and moral ideas.
 The Jewish people struggled greatly to explain the concept of Divine providence to the pagan world.
 This was not an easy idea to market.
-Of what interest should the actions of an insignificant human be to the Creator of the universe?
+Of what interest should the actions of an insignificant human being be to the Creator of the universe?
 Belief in the transcendental importance of our actions is a central principle in Judaism, and was disseminated throughout the world by her daughter religions.
-But if mankind had already been aware of the true dimensions of the cosmos, and the relatively tiny world that we inhabit, could this fundamental concept of Torah have had any chance in spreading?
+But if humanity had already been aware of the true dimensions of the cosmos, and the relative smallness of the world that we inhabit, could this fundamental concept of Torah have had any chance of spreading?
 Only now, that we have greater confidence in our power and control over the forces of nature, is awareness of the grandiose scale of the universe not an impediment to these fundamental ethical values.

 (Gold from the Land of Israel pp. 23-25.
 Adapted from Igrot HaRe’iyah vol. I, pp. 105-107)